KwiecienKamil/KwiecienKamil/README.md

 to this day something is wrong with my knee and I can't play anymore.
 After I left the club, next year was probably the worst year in aspect of mental health, I didn't know what I was gonna do with my life, I was in IT high school but I thought I'm too dumb to become programmer.
-I had exam at the end of 3rd year in high school, that was creating layout in website, sql commands, configurating router, connecting hard drive.
+I had exam at the end of 3rd year in high school, that was creating layout on website, sql commands, configurating router, connecting hard drive.
 After creating that website I thought wow I'm studying like 2 month and I can do layout on website, what I'm gonna build after 1 year.
 That was the first time I thought wow maybe I can do that.
 After that I'm completly addicted to creating websites, I still remember feeling after creating first one from scratch I was really moved and happy. </h4>